 Maximum acceptable quantification levels (QLs) are specified for selected parameters in the table below.
 These QLs shall be considered the maximum acceptable unless a higher QL is appropriate because of sample matrix interference.
 Justification for higher QLs shall be submitted to the Department within 30 days of such determination.
 Where necessary to help ensure that the QLs specified can be achieved, analytical methods may also be specified in the table below.
-The sampling procedures, preservation and handling, and analytical protocol for all monitoring conducted in compliance with this permit, including monitoring conducted to meet the requirements of the application for permit reissuance, shall be in accordance with the methods specified in the table below, or in accordance with Part II.B.2. of this permit if no method is specified in the table below, unless an alternate method is approved by the Department.
+The sampling procedures, preservation and handling, and analytical protocol for all monitoring conducted in compliance with this permit, including monitoring conducted to meet the requirements of the application for permit reissuance, shall be in accordance with the methods specified in the table below, unless an alternate method is approved by the Department.
 Not all QLs are expressed in the same units in the table below.
 The table is continued on the following page: